JaredTurck/Safe-Evals/README.md

 vars is not allowed!
 >
 ```
-trying to cause program to hang with an running an endless while loop
+trying to cause program to hang by running an endless while loop
 ```python
 > while True:
   print(True)